blue3k/BRServer/README.md

 6. Upload Server config to ZooKeeper
-	- Server instance and config management are handled with StormForge/Bin/SFServerManager.exe
+	- Server instance and config management are handled with SFServerManager
 	- Run SFServerManager
 	- Select your config xml
 	- Select ZooKeeper connection string something like => 127.0.0.1:2081